Questions and answers CSRD and ESRS

 5. Discuss it with an advisor, or your accountant.

 6. Join existing initiatives where undertakings can get practical tools.
 The sector covenants for IRBC, for example, developed various instruments and tools (in Dutch) with many examples on how undertakings are reporting.
 See also the SER-website (in Dutch) on the due diligence guidelines.
-But also, organizations such as UN Global Compact, MVO Nederland or your industry association can help you further.
+But also, organizations such as UN Global Compact, Future Up (former MVO Nederland) or your industry association can help you further.

 7. Reporting on sustainability indicators often requires a thorough system to collect information.
 Which information systems are already available within the undertaking and do these meet your reporting requirements?
 And what information is needed from value chain parties?
 It is also important to inform those parties about the impending reporting obligation.